Theo Croker

-Theodore Lee Croker (July 18, 1985) is an American jazz trumpeter, composer, producer and vocalist.
+Theodore Lee Croker (born July 18, 1985) is an American jazz trumpeter, composer, producer and vocalist.
 He is a Grammy Award nominee, three-time Echo Award nominee, as well as a Theodore Presser Award recipient.

-Croker has released seven studio albums — Fundamentals (2006), In the Tradition (2009), Afro Physicist (2014), Escape Velocity (2016), Star People Nation (2019), Blk2Life/A Future Past (2021) and Love Quantum (2022).
-He has also been featured on J. Cole's 4 Your Eyez Only (2016) and Common's Black America Again (2016) and Ari Lennox's debut album, Shea Butter Baby (2019).
+Croker has released over seven studio albums, including Fundamentals (2006), In the Tradition (2009), Afro Physicist (2014), Escape Velocity (2016), Star People Nation (2019), BLK2Life / A Future Past (2021), and Love Quantum (2022).
+He has also been featured on J. Cole's 4 Your Eyez Only (2016), Common's Black America Again (2016), and Ari Lennox's debut album, Shea Butter Baby (2019).

 Early life

-Croker was born July 18, 1985, in Leesburg, Florida, and is the second son of William Henry Croker, a civil rights activist, high school principal and farmer, and Alicia Cheatham, a guidance counselor, and the grandson of Grammy Award-winning trumpeter Doc Cheatham.

-Croker is a graduate of the Oberlin Conservatory of Music.
+Croker was born July 18, 1985, in Leesburg, Florida, and is the second son of William Henry Croker, a civil rights activist, high school principal, and farmer, and Alicia Cheatham, a guidance counselor and daughter of Grammy Award-winning trumpeter Doc Cheatham.
+Croker began playing trumpet at age 11, inspired by his grandfather.
+By his teens, he was studying music at the Douglas Anderson School of the Arts in Jacksonville.

+Croker attended the Oberlin Conservatory of Music, where he graduated with a degree in jazz studies.
+While there, he was mentored by trumpeter and educator Donald Byrd.

 Career

 2007–2013: Asia

-In 2013, Croker returned to the United States after a seven-year stay in Shanghai, China, where he broadened his concept of jazz to encompass other genres such as salsa, fusion-rock, R&B, hip-hop and blues.
-While in Shanghai, he held a five-month residency at Shanghai's House of Blues.
-Soon after that he was hired as the house band for Asia Uncut Star Network, a late-night television show modeled on The Tonight Show where he served as music director, bandleader and in-house composer until mid-2010.
+Croker held a five-month residency at Shanghai's House of Blues & Jazz.
+Soon after, he was hired as the house band for Asia Uncut Star Network, a late-night television show modeled on The Tonight Show, where he served as music director, bandleader, and in-house composer until mid-2010.

 In July 2010, Croker became the first artist in residence at Shanghai's Peace Hotel Jazz Bar, the oldest and longest-running music club in China.
 (Both the Jazz Bar and the hotel, now the Fairmont Peace Hotel, date back to the 1920s when it was known as the Cathay Hotel.)

 It was also in 2010 that Croker met and performed for the first time with vocalist Dee Dee Bridgewater.
 Over the next two years, Bridgewater and Croker kept in touch, exchanging musical ideas.
-Finally in 2014 Bridgewater produced his third studio album Afro Physicist with him, that featured herself as vocalist on three tracks, guest appearances by vibraphonist Stefon Harris on an interpretation of Stevie Wonder's "Visions", and fellow trumpeter Roy Hargrove surprisingly sings on a composition of his own that Croker then arranged.
-A solid rhythm section with Karriem Riggins on drums and keyboarder Sullivan Fortner who already played on his first two albums backs the squad of reed and brass players that plays Croker's in part lavish arrangements.
+In 2014, Bridgewater produced with him his third studio album, Afro Physicist, which featured herself as vocalist on three tracks, guest appearances by vibraphonist Stefon Harris on an interpretation of Stevie Wonder's "Visions", and fellow trumpeter Roy Hargrove singing on his own composition, "Roy Allen", arranged by Croker.
+The rhythm section included Karriem Riggins on drums and keyboardist Sullivan Fortner, who had played on Croker's first two albums, backing the reed and brass sections that performed Croker's lavish arrangements.

+In 2013, Croker returned to the United States after a seven-year stay in Shanghai, China, where he broadened his concept of jazz to encompass other genres such as salsa, fusion-rock, R&B, hip-hop, and blues.